Reflection Meditation: Reflect on Your Experiences

 When we think of meditation traditionally, we think of clearing the mind, and perhaps focusing on our breathing.
 Reflection meditation actually veers away from this method.

 Instead of clearing the mind, we use reflection meditation to focus on our thoughts to gain insight, understanding, and wisdom about ourselves and those around us.
-With this process, we choose a topic, remember a situation, or ask a question, and notice the feelings that come up with it.
+With this process, we choose a topic, remember a situation, ask a question, and notice the feelings that come up with it.

 This can mean reflecting on our past behaviours, our line of thinking, and maybe even patterns in our lives that we’re beginning to notice.